radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/06-naming-context-commands.md

 **REST (ADAP) Example**

-In the following example, a request is made to create a Universal Directory store mounted at o=hdap in the RadiantOne namespace.
+In the following example, a request is made to create a RadiantOne Directory store mounted at o=hdap in the namespace.

 `https://<rli_server_name>:8090/adap/util?action=vdsconfig&commandname=create-hdapstore&namingcontext=o=hdap`